Amateur Wine Competition

-An AWS amateur wine competition has been an integral part of the National Conference for almost as long as the Society has existed.
+An American Wine Society amateur wine competition has been an integral part of the National Conference for almost as long as the Society has existed.

-In the late 1960s, the Society’s founders addressed home winemakers’ interests in the organization’s first "Constitution.”
-The founders stated that a purpose of the AWS shall be "to foster the production of wine by home winemakers and to provide means for such amateurs to meet to exchange information and experience, and to compare and judge their products.”
+In the late 1960s, the Society’s founders addressed home winemakers’ interests in the organization’s first “Constitution.”
+The founders stated that a purpose of the American Wine Society shall be “to foster the production of wine by home winemakers and to provide means for such amateurs to meet to exchange information and experience, and to compare and judge their products.”

-A competition evolved as an opportunity for AWS home winemakers to showcase their creations and have them judged by their peers.
+A competition evolved as an opportunity for American Wine Society home winemakers to showcase their creations and have them judged by their peers.
 Today, the competition requires year-long preparation, dedicated volunteers, and a refined system of computers and human resources to handle operational details.
 To cover costs of the program, participating wine makers are charged an entry fee.

 Judging amateur wines